 60 ms: attention phase.
 That's how long it takes to pay attention to the object without a conscious reaction to the stimulus.

 150-200 ms: conscious phase.
-The person understands what has happened and excersizes conscious control over the situation.
+The person understands what has happened and exercises conscious control over the situation.

 >250-300 ms: losing focus.
-It's common knowledge that even if we try to focus, eyes stop execute rapid movements for split seconds only.
+It's common knowledge that even if we try to focus, eyes stop executing rapid movements for split seconds only.

-Changes in the interface that are too quick can go unnoticed or cause troubles with understanding.
-That's why reactions should be neither fast nor slow, but scheduled in time.
+Changes in the interface that are too quick can go unnoticed or cause trouble with understanding.
+That's why reactions should be neither too fast nor too slow, but scheduled in time.